secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 SmartCards without an image uploaded will either generate a random image from the EdCast system or will show no image at all.
 Both cases don't align with the look and feel of GitLab Learn.
 Follow one of the two options below when adding images to SmartCards

 1. Preferred Option: Upload a GitLab image from the [SmartCard image folder](https://drive.google.com/drive/u/1/folders/1r3Z0bLvwwswSHF550kSLsdr9kvivkql8?ths=true).
-This will hard code an image to the SmartCard taht will not change.
+This will hard code an image to the SmartCard that will not change.
 1. Secondary Option: Use the image generated from the web source on a link SmartCard.
 This is a secondary option because if the image on the site your link is from changes, the SmartCard will either populate with a random image from EdCast or provide no image at all, both of which negatively impact the overall look and feel of GitLab Learn.

 #### Images for Journeys and Pathways